The Complete Laser Cutting Materials List

 What Materials Should Not be Cut or Engraved with a Laser Cutter?

-Undoubtedly, laser cutters can cut a wide range of materials.
-But there are some materials that you should never try cutting using a laser.
+Undoubtedly, laser cutters can cut and engrave a wide range of materials.
+But there are some materials that you should never try cutting and engraving using a laser.
 Avoid these materials because they can catch fire and produce harmful gasses/smoke.

 PVC stands for Poly Vinyl Chloride.
 It is a polymer that produces chlorine gas when exposed to a laser.
 First of all, the gas is irritating, which causes irritation and burn in your eyes, nose, skin, and respiratory tract.
 Secondly, the nature of the gas is corrosive.
 It can harm the frame of the machine, which is made of metal.
 It can also harm the laser as well as other parts of the machine.
 Thus, if you want to use the machine for a long time and keep yourself safe, you should never cut or engrave PVC.